Hermite spectral method for the inelastic Boltzmann equation: Abstract

 \section{Abstract}

 We propose a Hermite spectral method for the inelastic Boltzmann equation, which makes two-dimensional periodic problem computation affordable by the hardware nowadays.
-The new algorithm is based on a Hermite expansion, where the expansion coefficients for the VHS model are reduced into several summations and can be derived exactly.
-Moreover, a new collision model is built with a combination of the quadratic collision operator and a linearized collision operator, which helps us to balance the computational cost and the accuracy.
+This new approach involves utilizing a Hermite expansion, whereby the expansion coefficients for the VHS model are simplified into a series of summations that can be precisely derived.
+Additionally, a new collision model is built with a combination of the quadratic collision operator and a simplified collision operator, which helps us to balance the computational cost and the accuracy.
 Various numerical experiments, including spatially two-dimensional simulations, demonstrate the accuracy and efficiency of this numerical scheme.

 \textbf{Keywords:} granular gas flow; inelastic Boltzmann equation; Hermite spectral method